-Each Ozone glider has been designed and certified for a defined weight range.
+Each Ozone glider has been certified for a defined weight range.
 We strongly recommend that you respect these weight ranges.
 If you are between sizes the following information may help you make a decision as to which size to buy:

-- For the most precise and dynamic handling or if you generally fly in mountains and/or in strong conditions, you should chose to fly in the top part of the weight range. - If you want a better sink rate, or if you generally fly in flat lands and/or in weak conditions, you may choose to fly nearer the middle part of the weight range.
-Remember, you can always add ballast for when conditions are stronger. - It is not recommended to fly at the very bottom of the weight range.
+If you want better speed, precise handling or if you generally fly in mountains and/or in strong conditions, you should chose to fly in the top part of the weight range.
+If you want a better sink rate, or if you generally fly in flat lands and/or in weak conditions, you may choose to fly nearer the middle part of the weight range.
+Remember, you can always add ballast for when conditions are stronger.